 May 7, 2021

-Mobile UK submits evidence to DCMS Select Committee on Influence Culture
+Mobile UK submits evidence to DCMS Select Committee on Influencer Culture

 At the height of the global pandemic in 2020 the mobile industry became a target for conspiracy theorists who sought to link the COVID-19 outbreak with 5G.
-On several occasions, celebrities and influencers, including Amanda Holden (1.9m & 1.7m followers on Twitter and Instagram respectively), Amir Khan (2.1m & 1.3m followers on Twitter and Instagram) and Letitia Wright (deleted account), chose to support or share stories that claimed to validate the false accusations about 5G, even when it is clear this is biologically impossible.
+On several occasions, celebrities and influencers, including Amir Khan (2.1m & 1.3m followers on Twitter and Instagram) and Letitia Wright (deleted account), chose to support or share stories that claimed to validate the false accusations about 5G, even when it is clear this is biologically impossible.
+We have even been told of one occasion where a mishap with the technology led to an inadvertent post about this topic (1.9m followers on Twitter).

-In submitting its evidence to the DCMS Select Committee, Mobile UK warns that such endorsements provide credibility to claims that have no basis in science and ultimately stand to risk people’s lives and health.
+In submitting its evidence to the DCMS Select Committee, Mobile UK warns that such endorsements, even when posted unknowingly provide credibility to claims that have no basis in science and ultimately stand to risk people’s lives and health.
 This was particularly pertinent when the nation was working towards a strategy to defeat the COVID-19 pandemic.

 The false linkage between 5G and COVID-19, fuelled by retweeting and even endorsement, led to abuse and intimidation of field engineers and arson attacks on mobile infrastructure, even masts that were not 5G, at a time when people critically needed a mobile connection to stay in touch with family, work and the emergency services.
 (On one occasion, the connectivity provided to one of the Nightingale Hospitals was impacted by an attack on a mast, not to mention the wider mobile connectivity needs of the emergency services, such as the ambulance service.)